-The first step to creating the ultimate toolset is to conduct an inventory of every single solution your company currently relies on to power its travel program.
+The first step in optimizing a corporate travel technology stack is to conduct an inventory of every single solution your company currently relies on to power its travel program.
 Since this may include mobile apps, products, and services used by other departments, you’ll want to get input from other stakeholders to help ensure nothing is missed.
 With each service, include the key functions, benefits, vendor relationship manager, and how it fits into your business travel experience.
-The next step is to think about travel questions to ask about technology.

-Once you have a comprehensive list, use the questions below to assess if each one is still of value to your program given the current climate.
+Once you have a comprehensive list, use the questions below to assess if each one is still of value to your program.
 You may find that tools that were important to your goals in the past are no longer providing value.
 You can also use these questions as a guide when vetting new technology.

 Are there any redundancies?